rago89/DuckDuckGoGroup6/Developmet-Strategy.md

 ### Create Sections `personal-info`, `details` and `browsing-mode`

+1. Fork repo
 1. Create an issue in the repo, add the labels and project label
-2. Create a branch `personal-info`
+1. Create a branch `personal-info`
-3. Create a index.html file
+1. Create a index.html file
-4. Create a style.css file
+1. Create a style.css file
    - Work with @media Query to make the web responsive
-5. Create a link in the index.html to ref style.css
+1. Create a link in the index.html to ref style.css
-6. Work in the section `personal-info` according to the wireframe and the website [duckduckgo](https://duckduckgo.com/?va=z&t=hr&atb=v214-1)
+1. Work in the section `personal-info` according to the wireframe and the website [duckduckgo](https://duckduckgo.com/?va=z&t=hr&atb=v214-1)
-7. Change your status in the project, to follow the work
+1. Change your status in the project, to follow the work
-8. Repeat the precedent steps except the first to the section `details` and `browsing-mode`
+1. Repeat the precedent steps except the first to the section `details` and `browsing-mode`

 - Assigned to **Tahmina**